Incentives & Rebates

-There are numerous incentives and rebates currently being offered for EV vehicles, as well as commercial and residential charging stations.
+There are numerous incentives and rebates currently being offered for EV charging stations as well as EVs.

 National Electric Vehicle Infrastructure (NEVI)

 The Infrastructure Investment and Jobs Act, enacted by Congress in November 2021, provides transportation electrification funding for states to distribute through the National Electric Vehicle Infrastructure (NEVI) program.
-The NEVI program is focused on improving major transportation corridors through the U.S., with states required to develop Alternative Fuel Corridors on interstate highways.
-States were required to file deployment plans with the Federal Highway Administration (FHWA) by August 1, 2022, and the FHWA approved each state’s plan in September 2022.
+The NEVI program is focused on improving major transportation corridors, including boosting existing EV infrastructure, through the U.S., with states required to develop Alternative Fuel Corridors on interstate highways.
+All 50 states are now approved.

 5BILLION-SVG-IMAGE-whiteNational Electric Vehicle Infrastructure (NEVI) Program